I never do anything that I don’t enjoy: Ruskin Bond

-Ruskin Bond chats with RANJANI RAJENDRA about his latest work, how everything inspires him and why his books always have such a visual element to them
+The celebrated author chats about his latest work, how everything inspires him and why his books always have such a visual element to them

 Tell us about Death Under the Deodars.